-Not many people have heard this story, and I’m sure the person I’ll be talking about doesn’t even remember that day.
+Not many people know about this story, and I’m sure the person I’ll be talking about here doesn’t even remember that day.
 Sure thing, he won’t care.

 This happened in SW London, in 2015.
 It was nearly Spring.

-At the time, I was still buried in the blue-carpeted office with windows sealed with cement.
+At the time, I was buried in a blue-carpeted office with windows sealed with cement.
 The job itself wasn’t that bad, but about 80% of the team was composed of spectacularly incompetent people.
-I don’t know if you’ve ever tried working with spectacularly incompetent people, but I can tell you that since then my tolerance toward idiots has dropped below zero.
+I don’t know if you’ve ever tried dealing with spectacularly incompetent people, but I can tell you that since then my tolerance toward idiots has dropped below zero.

-You know when in a workplace each and every move you try to make is obstructed by a stupid process that prevents you from performing your job to a decent standard?
+You know when each and every move you try to make at work is being repeatedly obstructed by ridiculously pointless processes preventing you from performing your job to a decent standard?
 You know when you try hard to change things but nothing can be done, so you just end up doing pretty much nothing relevant all day long?

 My job at the company consisted of translating their website, marketing collateral & co. from English into Italian AND into French AND into Spanish.

-Life had been going on like this for months when, on that day, the Boss blew up.
+Our existence had been going on like this for months when, on that February afternoon, the Boss blew up.

-But I never regret anything, because some people come your way just to smack you awake, and then they leave, and you know that your anger will love them until you die.
+But I never regret anything, because certain people come your way just to smack you awake, and it’s only at the exact moment they or you leave that you come to realise how much your anger just won’t stop loving them until you die.

-The first months there didn’t go too bad.
-The office was already full of incompetents, but the Boss seemed such a wonderful guy that you just didn’t care about the rest; he acted as if he really was loyal and honest, you know – someone who tries to see the best in everyone.
+The first couple of months at the blue-carpeted office didn’t go too badly.
+The building was already full of jerks, but the Boss looked like such a wonderful guy that you just didn’t care about the rest; he used to buy us chocolate and acted as if he really was loyal and honest, you know, just like someone who tries and see the best in every single idiot he had employed.

-Then, from one day to another and at no notice, he turned into a bastard.
+Then, from one day to another and at a zero-notice, he turned into the worst bastard you’ll ever see around.

 He got into the habit of abusing and terrifying everybody just for the sake of it.